 - Satisfactory Proof of being a California Resident for the last 5 years

 WE HANDLE CERTIFICATE OF REHABILITATION PETITIONS ALL THROUGHOUT CALIFORNIA

 Based out of Southern California, our office handles all client’s seeking a certificate of rehabilitation all through the state of California.
 The procedure requirements are relatively the same in all jurisdictions since California state courts are held and follow the same law.
 We take it upon ourselves to truly get to know our clients prior to filing the petition.
 This will include in depth discussions regarding their past, family life, employment, hobbies, and future goals.
 We believe it’s important since it helps us formulate persuasive arguments in support of deeming a client fully rehabilitated.
-Contact our office today for a free confidential consultation to discuss how we can help you obtain one of the best post-conviction remedy and move on with your life.
+Contact our office today to schedule a consultation with an experienced Orange County criminal defense attorney.
+We can help you obtain one of the best post-conviction remedy and move on with your life.

 California Penal Code 480(b) – defined (“(b) Notwithstanding any other provision of this code, a person shall not be denied a license solely on the basis that he or she has been convicted of a felony if he or she has obtained a certificate of rehabilitation under Chapter 3.5 (commencing with Section 4852.01) of Title 6 of Part 3 of the Penal Code or that he or she has been convicted of a misdemeanor if he or she has met all applicable requirements of the criteria of rehabilitation developed by the board to evaluate the rehabilitation of a person when considering the denial of a license under subdivision (a) of Section 482.”)